Skip to main content

 Technical Assistance Webinar for NOT-RM-24-009

-Frequently Asked Questions
+Frequently Asked Questions about NOT-RM-24-013

-What activities will this Notice support?
+1. What activities will this Notice support?

 The objective of this Notice is to provide funds to support preparatory activities and engagement with a contract research organization (CRO) that will be performing the replication study.
 Preparatory activities and engagement may include preparing unique reagents, providing protocols, and answering experimental and/or analytical questions.

 The CRO will receive a separate pool of funds to conduct the replication activities.
-The funds provided through the Administrative Supplement Notice NOT-RM-24-009 are not for the originating lab to perform replication experiment(s) themselves.
+The funds provided through the Administrative Supplement Notice NOT-RM-24-013 are not for the originating lab to perform replication experiment(s) themselves.

-Will my lab be responsible for performing the replication study?
+2. Will my lab be responsible for performing the replication study?
 Will I need to identify a different lab that can perform the replication studies?

 No. The CRO, identified and engaged by NIH, will perform the replication activities.
 This Notice is to provide support for the original labs to engage with the CRO and any necessary preparatory activities.